 Several Multiplex control panels are installed throughout the touring coach.
-Many fixtures can be operated on multiple control panels.
-However, some of the fixtures they control are unique to the area in which they are located.
 For best use of the Multiplex System Airstream recommends learning the functions of each individual panel.
 Refer to the owner's manual provided for tips and information on how to use the system.